 5. Smoothens Skin

 Eating salmon can help in achieving a youthful skin glow.
-The carotenoid antioxidants called Astaxanthin provides protection from the harmful free radicals that causes aging.
+The carotenoid antioxidants called Astaxanthin provide protection from the harmful free radicals that cause aging.

 6. Fights Cancer